 print(validated)

 We keep KPIs with AUC ≥ 0.6 and no strong multicollinearity.
-This ensures the language-suggested metrics are grounded in evidence.
+This ensures the language-suggested metrics are grounded in evidence—not just plausible-sounding but statistically irrelevant.

 Once validated, the LLM helps craft the narrative explaining why these KPIs matter — turning dry numbers into human-readable insight.